mattermost/docs/source/process/how-to-run-a-hackathon.rst

 ----------------------------------------------------------------

 1. Work with ops to decide on what SWAG to send for participation - both for contributors and staff.
-2. Create a landing page for the Hackathon, which contains all information and to which other communication links to.
+2. Create a landing page for the Hackathon, which contains all information and to which other communication items are linked to.

   - This can be a webpage such as `one for Feb/2019 Hackfest <https://mattermost.com/hackfest2019/>`_ or a GitHub repository such as `one for Nov/2019 Hackathon <https://github.com/mattermost/mattermost-hackathon-nov2019>`_.
   - All processes and documentations should be clearly included on this landing page.
 This should include process for finding and assigning teams, and submission guidelines.
 FAQs can be incorporated as needed.